tipandanielpaulo/nayon_impact/README.md

 ## How to Run Code

 1.)
-Install Python adn PIP
+Install Python and PIP

 2.)
 Download this Code Repository as zip and extract it in your chosen directory.

 3.)
-In your cmd run, **pip install -r requirements.txt --no-index --find-links file:///tmp/packages**
+In your cmd, go to the directory and run,

+**pip install -r requirements.txt --no-index --find-links file:///tmp/packages**

 4.)
 Then in the same directory, run

--python main.py
+**python main.py**

 5.)
-Sign up, See the Graphs and Enjoy.
+Open your browser and go to http://127.0.0.1:5000.
+Sign up, see the app and the graphs.